MatDupas/Easy-MsfVenom/README.md

 **Goal**: search, generate & deliver payloads in an quick and easy way Be as simple as possible BUT with all msfvenom payloads.

 * Ever lost time Searching the right MSFpayload ?
-Use the fast filter
+Use the fast filter.
-* Tired of inputing your IP, and defaults settings ? let Easy-MsfVenom do it or ask for it !
+* Tired of inputing your IP, and defaults settings ? let Easy-MsfVenom do it for you or ask for info.
 * Want only stageless  payloads (`-s`) ?
 Only Meterpreter ones (`-m`)?
-* want more complex options ? want a hidden_tcp ? use `-k or --keyword` argument !
+* want more complex options ? want a hidden_tcp ? use `-k or --keyword` argument.

 ![Easy-MsfVenom-screenshot](https://user-images.githubusercontent.com/26366683/137633631-a0c40732-1a18-4409-a599-1bc0b5af75e5.png)